migueldgoncalves/backend-engineering-challenge/README.md

 - ``C:\Users\Username\AppData\Local\Programs\Python\Python39\python.exe`` is the absolute path of the Python executable.
 Windows 10 seems to require the full path to the Python executable.
 - ``translation_event_processor.py`` is the name of the Python module to execute.
 If running the application inside its root folder, only the filename is required, and not its absolute path
 - ``--input-file`` is the name of the flag with the input filename.
 It is not used by the application, it just needs to be a non-empty string
 - ``events.json`` is the name of the input file.
-If running the application inside its root folder, only the filename is required, and not its absolute path
+If running the application inside its root folder and if the file is also inside the folder, only the filename is required, and not its absolute path
 - ``--window-size`` is the name of the flag with the desired window size.
 It is not used by the application, it just needs to be a non-empty string
 - ``10`` is the desired window size in minutes.
 This parameter will have a direct impact in the output produced